MicrosoftDocs/sdk-api/sdk-api-src/content/activitycoordinator/nf-activitycoordinator-subscribeactivitycoordinatorpolicy.md

 ### -param callback

-Callback to be called for all notifications for this activity.
+A callback to be called for all notifications for this activity.

 ### -param callbackContext

-Context to be passed to callback routine.
+The context to be passed to callback routine.

 ### -param subscription